- Respiratory infections in Bearded Dragons

-Bearded Dragons are one of the easiest pets to care for providing they have a healthy diet, plenty of space, the right heat and lighting you generally won’t get any health issues providing this is followed.
+Bearded Dragon care is one of the easiest providing they have a healthy diet, plenty of space, the right heat and lighting you generally won’t get any health issues providing this is followed, but if you are experiencing problems with your Bearded Dragon, stop reading this and please visit your nearest vet.

 While reptile vivariums don’t need to be completely cleaned out frequently, other than to remove waste, through day to day handling you should be able to spot any early warning signs.

-A very quick way to check the health of Pogona is to look at their eyes – they should be bright and alert.
+A very quick way to check the Bearded Dragon’s health is to look at their eyes – they should be bright and alert.
 Also check their poo to see if they are dehydrated or have parasites.
 When fresh check the urate, that’s the white part of the poo, if it’s not white e.g. it’s yellow then the dragon is dehydrated, offer water and bath them for a few minutes in warm water.
+Below you can find a quick summary on what to look out for when caring for a Bearded Dragons health.

 This happens normally when their habitat doesn’t have the correct temperature range or is too humid but can occur from too much stress.
 The very early signs of this are sneezing – you can actually hear them sneeze.
 Then this will be followed with discharge from the nostrils and then after this you’ll see them gape/ vent but this will be frequent unlike when they regulate their body heat.
 After this you’ll see a lack of appetite and lethargy.
 If you can catch them at the very early signs you can get them on a course of antibiotics which will help them clear up very quickly.
 Remember to check the heat, there should be no cause for humidity, but check anyway.